-What can an SQL injection do?
+What is an SQL injection attack?

-Types of SQL Injection
+Types of SQL injection

 Error-based SQL injection – This method uses error messages to obtain information about the structure of the database.
 It’s important to make error messages generic or they can offer hackers too much information, such as table names and content.

 Blind SQL injection – When using this variation, the hacker is unaware of whether the web application or page is vulnerable or not.
 It does not display any error messages, so the hacker goes in ‘blind’ and must look for other subtle clues in behaviour to identify avenues for attack.
 This includes HTTP responses, blank web pages and response time.